Due to the coronavirus (COVID-19), event information may be out of date. Confirm details with event organisers.

 Champs Elysees, de Friedland, Hoche, de Wagram are designed.
 A little further the Arch of the Defense is one of the interesting Paris monuments.

 In the novel of the hunchback of Notre Dame, Victor Hugo described Quasimodo abandoned in Notre Dame.
-Go to the tower of the bell (387 stairs) you will rewarded by the view of paris and the stone gargoyles designed by the French Architect Viollet-le-Duc.

 The Grande Arche de la Defense is the modern building you see from the top of the Arc de Triomphe.
 It is located in the buisiness district of Paris and was commanded by the president Francois Mitterrand in 1982.
 Now it is closed to the public.